k0pernicus/doom-fire-rs/README.md

 ## Run

+I used asynchronous events to get user inputs during the animation.
-To kill the simulation, please press 'q'.
+**To kill the animation, please press 'q'.**

 ```
 ./target/release/doom-fire-rs